Taco Lasagna with Tortillas + Video

 Is Mexican lasagna spicy?

-I like to use New Mexico Chili Powder because it features an earthy, sweet flavor and subtle, spicy heat.
-It’s mildly hot, which means you can use more or less to build just the right amount of heat.
+I like to use New Mexico chili powder because it features an earthy, sweet flavor and subtle, spicy heat.
+It’s mildly hot, which means yo can use more or less to build just the right amount of heat.

-If you are afraid the heat will be too much, you can always use half New Mexico Chili Powder and half regular chili powder.
+If you’re afraid the heat will be too much, you can always use half New Mexico chili powder and half regular chili power.

 Can you make taco lasagna with noodles?

-Yes, you can definitely make this Mexican lasagna recipe with noodles.
+Yes, you can definitely make this taco lasagna recipe with noodles.

 Simply replace the tortillas with cooked lasagna noodles and follow the rest of the recipe as written.